Federal Law on the Rules of Procedure of the National Council

 (2) As regards its report to the National Council, the Committee for Petitions and Citizens' Initiatives may decide either to report separately on a single petition or citizens' initiative or to present a joint report on several of them.
 Motions under § 27 shall not be in order.

 (3) The report under (2) above shall in every case contain a motion addressed to the National Council, which may be

 1. to transfer the subject matter to the Federal Government or some of its members for appropriate action, or

-2. to transfer the subject matter to the Ombudsman's Office for further action, or
+2. to transfer the subject matter to the Ombudsman Board for further action, or

 3. to dispose of the subject matter by noting the Committee report.

-(4) Deliberations before the Plenary shall be governed by the General Provisions concerning the Consideration of Business in Sittings of the National Council subject to the provisions that amendments do not go beyond the motions set forth in (3, 1-3) above and that the motions contained in a joint report under (2) above are voted on jointly unless there are any amendments.
-Amendments shall not be in order in respect of reports under § 100b (1, 1a and 1b).
+(4) Deliberations before the Plenary shall be governed by the General Provisions concerning the Consideration of Business in Sittings of the National Council subject to the provisions that amendments do not go beyond the motions set forth in (3) subparas 1-3 above and that the motions contained in a joint report under (2) above are voted on jointly unless there are any amendments.
+Amendments shall not be in order in respect of reports under § 100b (1) subpara 1 a and b.100d

 § 100d.
 The Parliamentary Administration shall provide information on the formal requirements regarding the introduction of citizens' initiatives; it shall inform the first signatory (§ 100 (2 and 3)) at his/her request on the status of the parliamentary process while the matter is still pending or on the manner in which it has been disposed of.